mcglasp/ms4-big-idea-books/README.md

 - JShint (Javascript code quality checker)
 - Google Chrome (developer tools)
 - Webaim.org (accessibility guidance)
+- Lighthouse
 - favicon.io (favicon generator)
 - Fonticon (favicon generator)
+- Boutique Ado student project
+- Django documentation

 **Thanks**

-Huge thanks are due to my mentor Antonio Rodriguez who has not only helped immessurably with my technical understanding of the project build, but has also shown enormous patience in guiding me through inevitable problems along the way.
+Huge thanks are due to my mentor Antonio Rodriguez who has not only helped immeasurably with my technical understanding of the project build, but has also shown enormous patience in guiding me through inevitable problems along the way.

 The Code Institute tutors have been an incredible and tireless resource, and have offered many hours of guidance throughout this project and the course as a whole.